citp/privacy-policy-historical/o/or/ork/orkin.com.md

-> *The following text is extracted and transformed from the orkin.com privacy policy that was archived on 2010-04-17.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20100417122000id_/http%3A//www.orkin.com/globals/privacy_policy.aspx) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the orkin.com privacy policy that was archived on 2011-12-07.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111207034904id_/http%3A//www.orkin.com/globals/privacy_policy.aspx) for the most accurate reproduction.*

 # Privacy Policy

-**Privacy policy**

 Orkin, Inc. understands you may have concerns about privacy while shopping on the Internet.
 Orkin, Inc. is committed to protecting your privacy.
 That is why we have adopted this Privacy Policy.
 This Policy is intended to describe how your personal information is processed and used, and we will make every effort to ensure that our activities keep with the spirit of this Policy.
 Please note that by visiting and using Orkin.com, you are accepting the practices described in this Privacy Policy.

-**What Information is Orkin, Inc. gathering about its visitors?**
+### What Information is Orkin, Inc. gathering about its visitors?

 Every computer connected to the Internet is provided with a domain name (e.g. earthlink.net) and an IP Address (e.g. 192.164.13.145).
-When a visitor requests a page from within the [Orkin.com](http://signup.orkin.com/orkin/res/pc-FightTheBite-ph_cb.aspx?cm_mmc=Pr-_-Net-_-PRNWEB-_-_) Web site, our Web Servers automatically identify and log the HTTP request that is made to our Web Server.
+When a visitor requests a page from within the [ Orkin.com](http://signup.orkin.com/orkin/res/pc-FightTheBite-ph_cb.aspx?cm_mmc=Pr-_-Net-_-PRNWEB-_-_) Web site, our Web Servers automatically identify and log the HTTP request that is made to our Web Server.
 This information reveals nothing personal about you.

 When you schedule an appointment on myorkin.com, we ask for your name, address, phone number, email address and other personal information necessary to fulfill your request.

 Occasionally we conduct surveys and contests on myorkin.com.
 If you choose to participate in an online contest, we may request information from you that will permit us to administer the contest and notify the winner(s).
 In addition, we may ask for other personally identifiable information including but not limited to name, address, email, and phone number.

-**How is it being used?**
+### How is it being used?

 Information collected on orkin.com may be used in the following ways: